-- a) References to air leakage, water leakage and operational effectiveness of opening sashes in NZS 4211, are non-structural considerations and do not apply to this Compliance Document.
-The more substantial of such references are listed in Amendment No 2, July 1992. - b) Where wind and other loads used are required by NZS 4211 to be determined in accordance with NZS 4203, they must be determined in accordance with NZS 1170.
-All other references to NZS 4203 are replaced by equivalent references to NZS 1170.
+References to air leakage, water leakage and operational effectiveness of opening sashes in NZS 4211, are non-structural considerations and do not apply to this Approved Document.
+The more substantial of such references are listed in Amendment No 2, July 1992.